 The U.S. Farmers and Ranchers Alliance is one of the well-funded, influential organizations seeking to educate the public about all-things-agricultural (albeit, mostly conventional ag).
 They address food and farming-related economic, trade, federal policy, conservation, food safety, biotech, and research issues.
 Their CEO, Randy Krotz published an opinion piece July 6, 2017 in AgriPulse, a widely read, subscription-based ag newsletter, entitled “The Non-GMO Project – Creating fake news at the grocery store.”
 (Disclosure — I am a subscriber and fan of AgriPulse).
 It beings by stating —

 “Going to the grocery store has become a parallel experience to reading political opinions online – half truths, emotional visuals, and the ability to exist in an echo chamber only interacting with others just like you.
 This means true transparency, science and understanding is being eliminated from the consumer experience.”

-He goes on to criticize the Non- for verifying non- Project content in foods that are not genetically engineered, and then writes —
+He goes on to criticize the Non-GMO Project for verifying non-GMO content in foods that are not genetically engineered, and then writes —

-“The Non-Project…is using its brand to fuel a business model that is based on fear and lack of information.
+“The Non-GMO Project…is using its brand to fuel a business model that is based on fear and lack of information.
 That’s the opposite of transparency.”